-Watch New Technology (orange line) go up as a breakthrough in a new zero carbon energy supply occurs in the “Global Sources of Primary Energy” graph.
+Watch New Zero Carbon (orange line) go up as a breakthrough in a new zero carbon energy supply occurs in the “Global Sources of Primary Energy” graph.
 Notice that temperature drops only modestly.
 There are two reasons why:

 - First, notice it takes a long time for the new technology to grow and become a large part of the global energy mix.
 There is a long delay between discovery of the zero-carbon energy technology and its dominance in the market – 20 years to commercialize, several years to plan and build, and then growing only as existing coal and natural gas plants (which have a lifetime of 30 years) are retired.
 Watch how little Coal (brown line) and Natural Gas (dark blue line) go down before 2040.
 Because of this, very little carbon is kept underground during a critical period.

 - A breakthrough in a new energy sources would create jobs along the supply chain from research and development to construction to operations.